luketurnbull/august-activities/activity-3/README.md

 - [ ] Add error if no name is entered
 - [ ] Show favourites page first
 - [ ] Create store for favourites
+- [ ] Add functionality to add/remove from favourites
+- [ ] Add store for tracking sidebar open/close
+- [ ] local storage for user name
+- [ ] Message August about YT API out of free tier

 Thoughts: